Chief Officer Group (COG)

 [back to top]

-Following promotion to Chief Superintendent, Chris undertook various roles including Head of Crime, Head of the Force Leadership Directorate and latterly Geographic Commander for Cornwall and the Isles of Scilly.
-In May 2012 Chris was appointed Temporary Assistant Chief Constable Crime and Criminal Justice.
-His portfolio includes local investigation/CID, major crime, serious and organised crime, scientific services, public protection, intelligence directorate, Force authorities, custody and criminal justice.
+In May 2013 he was appointed acting Assistant Chief Constable for Crime and Criminal Justice.
+His portfolio includes major crime, serious and organised crime, scientific services, public protection, intelligence directorate, Force authorities, custody and criminal justice.

 [back to top]